RtMstQrE7/The-Harvanger-Ravenger-of-Souls/README.md

-# Magic: The Gathering Clone - Offline Edition
+# The-Harvanger-Ravenger-of-Souls
+is inspired or partial clone of the concept of the card game:  "Magic The Gathering" And this is the offline version both version still in early release beta form And still under debugging and review - Created by George Roby @ RnR Productions - Intial coding by Manus Ai

-A standalone, offline version of the Magic: The Gathering card game clone with full asset editing capabilities and no internet requirements.
+A standalone, offline version of: "The Harvanger Ravenger of Souls" card game clone with full asset editing capabilities and no internet requirements.

 ## 🎮 Quick Start